lotgd-archivist/dragonprime_lotgd.de/README.md

 ## This mirror

 This mirror exists only to provide an easy archive of the published zip files.
-The latest version was obtained on the 18th of may, 2022 and can be found in the  [respective folder](./2022-05-18/).
+The latest version was obtained on the seocn of august, 2022 and can be found in the  [respective folder](./2022-08-02/).

 I will upload more updates as soon as I'm made aware of them.